How to Use LOOKUP Function in Excel (4 Suitable Examples)

 The array format of LOOKUP peeks in the first row or column of an array for the particular value and returns a value from the same place in the last row or column of the array.
 We must use this form of LOOKUP when the values that we want to match are in the first row or column of the array.

-We will recommend you to use HLOOKUP for horizontal lookup and VLOOKUP for vertical lookup instead of the Array form of LOOKUP.
+We recommend you use HLOOKUP for horizontal lookup and VLOOKUP for vertical lookup instead of the Array form of LOOKUP.

 If your array is wider, it will work like the HLOOKUP function.
 Wider means it has more columns than rows.